Maodo Lô: 2016–17 season

 On 22 July 2016, Lô signed a contract with the German team Brose Bamberg.
 In his first season with Bamberg, Lô won the double, as he won the Basketball Bundesliga and the BBL-Pokal.
 In the EuroLeague, Lô averaged 5.3 points and 1.2 assists in 10.5 minutes per game.

 2017–18 season

 In his second season with Brose, the team finished 4th in the regular season.
 In the semi-finals, Bamberg was eliminated by Bayern Munich.

 Bayern Munich (2018–2020)

-On July 13, 2018, Lô signed a two-year deal with the German team FC Bayern Munich.
+On 13 July 2018, Lô signed a two-year deal with the German team FC Bayern Munich.

-Alba Berlin (2020–present)
+Alba Berlin (2020–2023)

-On July 22, 2020, he has signed with Alba Berlin of the Basketball Bundesliga.
+On 22 July 2020, he signed with Alba Berlin of the Basketball Bundesliga.
 Lô averaged 9.5 points and 3.1 assists per game.
-He signed a two-year extension with the team on August 4, 2021.
+He signed a two-year extension with the team on 4 August 2021.

+He won the 2021–22 BBL-Pokal with Alba, and was named the Cup's MVP.

+Olimpia Milano (2023–2024)

+On 15 July 2023, he signed a two-year, 1.000.000€ deal with Italian powerhouse Olimpia Milano.

+Žalgiris Kaunas (2025–present)

+On 22 July 2025, Lô signed one–year contract with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.

 International career

 In 2014, Lô was first selected for the German national basketball team.
 He was selected for the squad that participated at EuroBasket 2015 where he averaged 4.6 points, 1.2 rebounds and 1.4 assists per game.

+He also played for Germany at Eurobasket 2017 and EuroBasket 2022 and was part of the winning team in 2023 FIBA World Cup and EuroBasket 2025.

+Personal life

+Lô is the son of a Senegalese father and internationally acclaimed German painter Elvira Bach.